turi-code/userguide/deployment/pred-on-premises.md

 #### Prerequisites
 Predictive Service on-premises uses [Docker](https://www.docker.com/) as its packaging and deployment mechanism.
 To install Docker on the machine that will host the Predictive Service, please download from https://docs.docker.com/installation/.
 Make sure to pick the installation that matches the host’s operating system.

-Moreover, you will need a valid GraphLab Create license file.
-A link to download the license is provided to you as part of the download and setup of GraphLab Create.
-If you have a local GraphLab Create installation the license can also be found as ~/.graphlab/config.
+You will also need a valid product key, which is contained in the GraphLab Create config file (usually ~/.graphlab/config).
+You will need to have run GraphLab Create at least once for this file to be created at its default location.

 ##### OS X
 On OS X the newly introduced Docker Toolbox replaced the boot2docker tool (internally docker-machine still uses boot2docker).
 Follow the instructions on the Docker website for [creating a Docker VM in Mac OS X](http://docs.docker.com/mac/step_one/).
 These instructions entail: